 Fund the Teen Checking Account and Activate the Debit Card

 Most teen checking accounts will allow you to make a deposit from an external account or make a mobile check deposit in the app.
 If your teen works, you can have them request a form to have their paycheck deposited automatically via ACH transfer.

-Once your teen receives their debit card, you will want to show them how to activate it by calling the number on the card or setting up their PIN at an ATM within the network.
+Once your teen receives their card, you will want to show them how to activate it by calling the number on the card or setting up their PIN at an ATM within the network.
 Let them know that their PIN should be easy for them to remember, but hard for anyone else to guess.
 They shouldn’t use their birthday or the last four digits of their phone number, for instance.